Mocking cliff chat: Distribution and habitat

-Habits
+Behaviour

+Food and feeding

 The mocking cliff chat is mainly insectivorous but also eats fruit and feeds on the nectar of aloes, such as the Krantz aloe, Aloe arborescens.
 Its chief foraging technique is to pounce on food on the ground from a perch but it will also glean food from branches and foliage.
 They habitually wag their tails, slowly raising it over their backs and fanning it out.

+Breeding

 Both sexes build the nest, taking about a week to construct an open cup built over a foundation of twigs, leaves, roots and feathers and lined with the hair of mammals.
 They often use the nests of striped swallows frequently evicting the swallows while they are still using the nest.
 The nest is usually positioned below a rock overhang, bridge, culvert or in a cave and it may sometimes be placed in a hole in a wall or in a cavity in agricultural machinery.

 In southern Africa the eggs are laid from August–December, with a peak during September–November.
 The normal clutch size is 2-4 eggs, which the female incubates for about 14–16 days.
 Both parents feed the chicks which fledge at about three weeks old.